Home

 In both Canada and the United States, it is the provenance of credit bureaus to determine your rating.
 These companies establish your exact rating through an analysis of your credit statistics.

-The actual information taken into consideration to determine your rating includes data from your financial history and current assets and liabilities.
+The actual information taken into consideration to determine your credit rating number includes data from your financial history and current assets and liabilities.

 Your punctuality in making payments and the amount of debt you are currently carrying are also part of the systematic analysis.
 So, too is the length of your credit history, the type of credit you are using and your recent credit search.
 All become a percentage of the data analyzed to determine your rating.